 It’s always a question of where to find event sponsors.
-Often times, sponsors start out in the field of seeking sponsorship and then go onto sponsoring events as their business grows.
-The key is to find the link between your company and their sponsorship.
+Oftentimes, sponsors start out in the field of seeking sponsorship and then go on to sponsoring events as their business grows.
+The key is to find the link between your company and its sponsorship.
 How is their sponsorship going to take your event to the next level?
 There has to be a connection and reason for sponsoring your event and that’s what you’ll have to research before you create your pitch.
 Look to see if the connection is based on the type of event or for geographical reasons.

 Let’s begin with the question of who do you know?
 First, look at the sponsors you’ve had for past events and think of the areas that would appeal to their business and secure another year.